ccsmed1/docs.kaiko.com/source/index.html.md

 }
 ```

 This endpoint retrieves trades for an asset pair on a specific exchange.
-By default returns the 100 most recent trades.
+By default returns the 1000 first trades in our dataset.
+Trades are sorted by time, ascendingly.

 ### HTTP Request